Sumer (video game)

-Sumer is a 1981 video game published by Crystal Computer for Apple II, Atari 8-bit family, Commodore PET, and TRS-80.
+Sumer is a 1981 video game published by Crystal Computer for the Apple II, Atari 8-bit computers, Commodore PET, and TRS-80.

 Contents

 Sumer is a game in which the player tries to establish a kingdom by managing it as it grows.

 Reception

 Jon Mishcon reviewed Sumer in The Space Gamer No. 40.
 Mishcon commented that "If you enjoy multiparameter city-state type games then I recommend you avoid this.
 Buy Santa Paravia instead."